 Sublimation paper comes in standard sizes but tends to be thicker than copy paper.
 It starts off as regular paper but what makes sublimation paper different is its coating.
 The coating not only makes the surface smoother but it contains resin and silicon.

 Its resin coating prevents sublimation ink from wicking into the paper.
-When ink seeps into the paper your print will lose finer details and text will be fuzzy.
+When ink seeps into the paper I’ve seen it cause fuzzy text and a loss of finer details.
 The more ink that seeps into the paper means less ink will wind up on your blank.

 The resin coating also prevents blowout during the heat transfer.
 It seals the paper so sublimation ink doesn’t bleed through the back of the paper.
 This means more sublimation ink is transferred to your substrate and less is wasted.

 The silicon coating in sublimation paper prevents the paper from sticking to your blank.
-During the heat transfer the paper can adhere to your blank.
-Some blanks, such as wood, are more prone to this than others.
+During heat transfer the paper can adhere to the blank.
+In my experience some blanks, such as wood, are more prone to this than others.
 The silicon coating minimizes the paper adhering to your substrates.

 The coating found on sublimation paper produces results that can’t be obtained with regular copy paper.
 It ensures the most sublimation ink winds up on your blank instead of in the paper or blown out the back.